hanwenzhang123/fullstack-note/README.md

 ```

 #### React.PureComponent vs memo -> performance improvement
-- class wrap with `PureComponent`
-- function wrap with `memo`
-- with PureComponent, it already contains the logics of shouldComponentUpdate  - compare the props
+- with PureComponent or memo, it already contains the logics of shouldComponentUpdate  - compare the props
 - to compare current props and previous props to make sure it cuts off unnecessary renders

+class wrap with `PureComponent`
 ```js
 class App extends React.Component {
   constructor(props) {